splynx/docs/files/en/addons_modules/3cx_addon/3cx_addon.md

 ![](img_000003.png)

-Once the installation process has completed, all configurations for the add-on can be found in `Config → Modules → List`, simply click on the necessary icon of the module and you will be able to change settings of the add-on
+Once the installation process has completed, all configurations for the add-on can be found in `Config → Modules → List`, simply click on the necessary icon of the `splynx_3cx_addon` module and you will be able to change settings of the add-on

 ![](img_000004.png)

-In add-on configuration you can set the absolute **path to the record's folder**, by default it's `/var/lib/3cxpbx/Instance1/Data/Recordings/`.
+In the add-on configuration you can set the absolute **path to the record's folder**, by default it's `/var/lib/3cxpbx/Instance1/Data/Recordings/`.

-## Using the 3CX module
+### 3CX Module Overview

-After add-on installation in your Splynx system will be created the [API key and its secret](administration/main/api_keys/api_keys.md) (an `Unsecure access` is enabled by default) with such permissions:
+After installing the add-on, the [API key and its secret](administration/main/api_keys/api_keys.md) will be created in Splynx (the `Unsecure access` option is enabled by default) with the following permissions:

 |Customers|
 |:-----------:|